-Despite such vague take-in practices, you can adequately protect your jewelry with a few simple steps.
+In light of such vague take-in practices, you can adequately protect your jewelry with a few simple steps.
 The first of which is learning to identify your diamond and verify its characteristics and condition.

 We carefully inspect every piece of jewelry that we take in for repair.
 Involving our customers by teaching them what to look for creates peace of mind for all of us.

 The process is quite simple, draw a picture of the piece of jewelry on the repair envelope.
-Include a separate drawing, plot or map of your diamond indicating the clarity characteristics.
+Include a separate drawing, plot, or map of your diamond indicating the clarity characteristics.

 Here is the plotting diagram from the AGS Diamond Quality Document for this 1.137 carat, K-color, VS-1 clarity, BGD Signature diamond.
 The primary inclusion is the diamond crystal located at the tip of the red arrow.

 All you have to do is draw a simple diagram like this when dropping your ring off at a jewelry store.
-Sketch a circle, make a little circle to represent the diamond crystal, point an arrow at it.
+Sketch a circle, make a little circle representing the diamond crystal, and point an arrow at it.

 The next step is to record the approximate dimensions of your center stone by using a micrometer.
-It's probably best to ask the store clerk to assist you with measuring. your diamond.
+It's probably best to ask the store clerk to assist you with measuring your diamond.

 The last step is to initial your drawing and ask the store clerk to verify the details.
 They're also going to want to verify the condition and characteristics of your diamond.

 Note: A reputable jewelry store should not be offended by your effort to protect your investment.
-The process is no different than inspecting the condition of a rental car before taking delivery of it.
+The process is no different from inspecting the condition of a rental car before taking delivery of it.

 The sad truth is that there are dishonest jewelers out there.
-Accidents do happen and you therefore have the right to take reasonable precautions to protect yourself.
+Accidents do happen, and you, therefore, have the right to take reasonable precautions to protect yourself.